AudioBible/KJV/README.md

 ### WATCH OUT FOR CIA OPERATIVES ZOMBIES CLOWNS AND THOSE WHO GET PAID TO HIDE THE TRUTH!

+### PLEASE SHARE!
+TELL EVERYONE!
+SCIENCE IS A FALSE RELIGION CALLED SCIENTISM!

+### THE BEST THING YOU CAN DO WITH YOUR TIME IS SHARE THE INFO AND MAKE PEOPLE AWARE!

 [![ODD-TV-Living-In-Hell-Playlist](images/ODD-TV-Living-In-Hell-Playlist.png)](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1)

 # [Truth Music - **MUST SEE AND HEAR**](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1) [playlist with ~700 songs]